GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

+# August 15, 2022 Update
+Reaper forum user [Navelpluisje](https://forum.cockos.com/member.php?u=139512) has made some contributions to improve FaderPort8/16 functionality in this build, including developing a TrackNumberDisplay action.
+Thanks to Navelpluisje for the additions!

+### BREAKING CHANGE: FB_FaderportRGB7bit is now FB_FaderportRGB
+Anyone using an existing set of files for the Presonus Faderport8 or Faderport16 will need to update their .mst files to rename FB_FaderportRGB7bit to FB_FaderportRGB.

+### New Action: TrackNumberDisplay
+This new display action will show the Reaper track number on a display.
+This can be useful for multi-line displays like the Faderport8/16 or SCE24 where you may want to spare a line for the track number as well as OSC surfaces.

+### New Feedback Processors: FB_FaderportTwoStateRGB, FB_FPVUMeter
+FB_FaderportTwoStateRGB is used to allow two different colors for the Select buttons on the Faderport8/16 (track selected, track not selected), and FB_FPVUMeter allows one of the lines on the Faderport8/16 to function as a VU meter.

 # August 14, 2022 Update

-## Bug Fix: Custom Deltas
+### Bug Fix: Custom Deltas
 The 'Custom Delta' functionality for [[Encoders|Message-Generators#encoders]] was not working previously working and fixed in this build.

 # August 5, 2022 Update

-## New Feature: X-Touch Color Support (FB_XTouchDisplayUpper)
+### New Feature: X-Touch Color Support (FB_XTouchDisplayUpper)
 Color support for the X-Touch Universal and X-Touch Extender has been added.
 See [[FB_XTouchDisplayUpper|Feedback-Processors#fb_xtouchdisplayupper]] for details.

-## Removed ForceScrollLink Action
+### Removed ForceScrollLink Action
 The ForceScrollLink action has been removed.

-## ToggleScrollLink now defaults to Off
+### ToggleScrollLink now defaults to Off
 The [[ToggleScrollLink|Navigation-Actions#togglescrolllink]] action now defaults to Off.
 Previously defaulted to on.

-## Renamed FixedRGBColourDisplay to FixedRGBColorDisplay to standardize spelling
+### Renamed FixedRGBColourDisplay to FixedRGBColorDisplay to standardize spelling
 Standardizing CSI to consistently utilize US spelling.
 The FixedRGBColourDisplay action is now [[FixedRGBColorDisplay|Other-Actions#FixedRGBColorDisplay]].

-## Renamed FB_GainReductionMeter to FB_ConsoleOneGainReductionMeter for clarity
+### Renamed FB_GainReductionMeter to FB_ConsoleOneGainReductionMeter for clarity
 Name changed to clarify this widget is specific to the Softube Console One.

-## Renamed FB_VUMeter to FB_ConsoleOneVUMeter for clarity
+### Renamed FB_VUMeter to FB_ConsoleOneVUMeter for clarity
 Name changed to clarify this widget is specific to the Softube Console One.

 # CSI Version 2.0 - July 10, 2022

 CSI version 2.0 made a number of under-the-hood changes to zone loading to improve results and simplify some processes, while also expanding capabilities and improving features in various areas.
 This page is designed towards users with familiarity with CSI v1/1.1 authoring and is meant to assist in migration to version 2.0 by summarizing and consolidating the changes.

-## No more Navigators and fixed Zone names
+### No more Navigators and fixed Zone names
 In order to simplify .zon creation, the concept of Navigators have been removed (at least from the .zon files), and CSI inherits the Zone type based on a fixed set of Zone names.
 The fixed Zone names are: